misfist/die-jim-crow/readme.txt

 * Made image 100% for small sizes on blog and date templates
 * Removed grey from behind `.entry-image`
 * Added `hr` styling
+* Switched order location and role on bio template.

 = 1.0.2 June 20, 2016 =